Hafza-Noor/Titanic_survival_predictions/README.md

 Dataset

-The project uses the Titanic dataset provided by the Kaggle Titanic competition.
+The dataset comes from the Kaggle Titanic competition .

-The training dataset contains 891 passengers with known survival outcomes, while the test dataset contains 418 passengers for which survival outcomes are hidden.
+There are 891 passengers in the training dataset, where the survival outcome is known, and 418 passengers in the test dataset, where the survival outcome is hidden.

-Main Features
+Features Used
+Feature	Description

-Pclass — Passenger class
+Pclass	Passenger class

-Sex — Passenger gender
+Sex	Passenger sex

-Age — Passenger age
+Age	Passenger age

-SibSp — Number of siblings/spouses aboard
+SibSp	Number of siblings/spouses aboard

-Parch — Number of parents/children aboard
+Parch	Number of parents/children aboard

-Fare — Ticket fare
+Fare	Ticket fare

-Embarked — Port of embarkation
+Embarked	Port where the passenger boarded
 Project Workflow
 1. Data Exploration

-The dataset was examined to understand:

-Dataset structure

-Feature types
+I first explored the dataset to get an idea of its structure and identify things that needed to be handled before training the models.

+This included looking at:

+Data types and dataset structure

 Missing values

 Survival distribution

-Relationships between survival and passenger characteristics
+Relationships between features and survival

 2. Data Preprocessing

-The following preprocessing steps were performed:
+A few preprocessing steps were applied before training the models:

-Missing Age values were filled using the median age from the training data.
+Missing Age values were replaced with the median age from the training data.

-Missing Embarked values were filled using the most common category.
+Missing Embarked values were replaced with the most common value.

-Cabin was removed for the initial model because of the large number of missing values.
+Cabin was removed because a large portion of the values were missing.

-PassengerId, Name, and Ticket were removed from the initial feature set.
+PassengerId, Name, and Ticket were not used in the initial model.

-Categorical variables were converted into numerical representations.
+Categorical features were converted into numerical values.

 3. Feature Selection

-The initial model used seven features:
+The initial model used these seven features:

 Pclass, Sex, Age, SibSp, Parch, Fare, and Embarked.

 4. Model Training

-The training data was divided into training and validation sets using an 80/20 split with stratification.
+The training data was split into training and validation sets using an 80/20 split with stratification.

-Three classification algorithms were evaluated:
+I tested three classification models:

 Decision Tree